 Keep the plants weed free, especially in the early stages because it will be very difficult later on to get to the weeds.
 In addition if it is well weeded at the start the large leaves will prevent new seeds from germinating.

 As with pumpkins, squashes may try to grow over neighbouring vegetables, so they need to be kept in check, either by shortening some shoots or by moving them back to their allocated space.

 Hand pollination: In cold, wet weather (when few insects are around) you can pollinate the flowers by hand.
 This will increase your chances to get fruits.

 Squash plants have separate male and female flowers.
 They are easily distinguished by looking at the flower stalk.
 The male stalk is plain and the female flower carries a small fruit on the stalk.

 You transfer the pollen from the male to the female flowers with a soft brush or remove the male flower and rub it onto the open blooms of the female flowers.

 Harvesting and storing:

 If you want to store squashes, leave the fruits to mature on the vine at least until October.
 The mature fruits have hard outer shells.
 Use a sharp knife to cut the stems (or handles) of the fruits to be stored.
 Leave the stem attached to the fruit.
 If the leaves of the plants are still green that means that the fruit is not yet cured and will not store for long.
-You should then leave the fruits out in a sunny spot for about ten days and only move them in if frost threatens.
-They will then store in a dry, fairly cool location until March.
+Then you should leave the fruits out in a sunny spot for about ten days and only move them in if frost threatens.
+As they will then store well in a dry, fairly cool location until March.

 Squash – Turks Turban needs to be protected from slugs at the early stages straight after planting out.
 Like all other cucurbits they are very sensitive to cold and windy weather.
 It is highly beneficial to plant them under a cloche covered with bionet for the first month.